Results 13,361 to 13,380 of 20989

 Alan Wake: God damnit that was dull!
 I was kinda enjoying it in a kinda mindless romp manner, then the game went on 6 hours too long without adding anything gameplay wise.
 The last chapter / level was horrific in how it JUST WOULD NOT BLOODY END!
 The secrets were mainly coffee flasks and to get the real ending (I presume) it needs to be played through on the hardest difficulty, which only unlocks after you finish the prior difficulty.

 Legacy of Kain - Defiance: I remember this being great when it came out.
 Either I've figured out what good design is or this has aged badly.
 Camera of HORROR!

 Alan Wake doesn't have multiple endings.
-Playing on a higher difficulty setting only unlocks more manuscript pages to collect, nothing more."Reason is the madness of the strongest"
+Playing on a higher difficulty setting only unlocks more manuscript pages to collect, nothing more.to wound the autumnal city.

 Yeah.
 The secret ending is the DLC.

 If you want me on either service, I suggest PMing me here first to let me know who you are.